Le Mariage de mademoiselle Beulemans: Tribute

 The success of the play with audiences outside Belgium, despiste its strong local colour, strengthened Marcel Pagnol's will to write his Marseillian trilogy Marius, Fanny, and César.
 On the fiftieth anniversary of the play, the French academician met Lucien Fonson and told him how deeply his work was indebted to Le Mariage de mademoiselle Beulemans.
 The text of his statement is curated at Brussel's Théâtre royal des Galeries, and remained as the tribute of renown to Fonson and Wicheler's masterpiece.

 Adaptations

 Settings in French

 In 1927, French film director Julien Duvivier adapted the play for the cinema as a silent film, which starred French film actress Andrée Brabant in the lead role, using the same title.
-This first screen adaptation premiered the same year at Paris' Electric-Palace-Aubert on the 23rd of September.
+This first screen adaptation premiered the same year at Paris' Electric-Palace-Aubert on 23 September.
 The play was also adapted to the screen in 1932 by Jean Choux, and in 1950 by André Cerf, who both titled their film just as their predecessor did in 1927.

 Pierre Brive adapted the play, to which he gave the same title, for radio, and this version was broadcast on April 9, 1943, as part of the national evening program on Radio Paris.

 The French-language division of the Belgian public broadcaster produced and broadcast several television adaptations; with the following casts: